alanszlosek/dbFacile/README.txt

 I've changed quite a bit in April 2012 ... so I need to give more information about placeholders and some delete() changes.

-Working (passing tests) support for the following DBMS: MySQL, Sqlite3, Postgresql.
+Working (passing tests) support for the following DBMS: MySQL (and MySQLi extension), Sqlite3, Postgresql.

 I. Installation